Benedict Akwuegbu

-Benedict Akwuegbu (born 3 November 1974) is a retired Nigerian football striker.

-He played for the Nigerian national football team and was a 2002 FIFA World Cup participant.
+Benedict Akwuegbu (born 3 November 1974) is a Nigerian former professional footballer who played as a forward.
+He played for the Nigeria national team and was a 2002 FIFA World Cup participant.

 Club career

 Early career

-Akwuegbu started his career at the age of 15 in Nigeria before moving to French outfit RC Lens at the age of 17.
+Akwuegbu started his career at the age of 15 in Nigeria before moving to French outfit Lens at the age of 17.
 Then he spent five years in Belgium with KRC Harelbeke, KSV Waregem, KVK Tienen.
 Austrian side Grazer AK signed him after the 1998 season.

 Grazer AK

 Grazer AK won the Austrian Cup and Austrian Supercup in 2000 and 2002 and the league title in 2004 with his good performance.
 He won the Best Foreign Player and nicknamed "Austrian Bomber" by the press.
 He played in 20 European games as he scored 12 including some remarkable goals.
 He attracted several Bundesliga clubs like Hamburger SV and 1.
 FC Kaiserslautern.
 However Grazer AK refused the offer from Kaiserslautern.

+He joined English club Plymouth Argyle on trial in December 2005.

 Qingdao Jonoon

 In April 2007, Akwuegbu was signed by Qingdao Jonoon.
-He scored his first goal for Qingdao on 13 May 2007, an 84-minute equalizer in a 3–2 loss away at Shanghai Schenhua.
+He scored his first goal for Qingdao on 13 May 2007, an 84-minute equaliser in a 3–2 loss away at Shanghai Schenhua.
 Qingdao Janoon boss, Yin Tiesheng spoke very high about him and his performance in the media, Akwuegbu became one of the most consistent players in the Qingdao squad.

 He was a vital part in Qingdao attack throughout the campaign and notched six goals in 20 games.
-Akwuegbu had an excellent season and was favorite of Qingdao Janoon fans.
+Akwuegbu had an excellent season and was favourite of Qingdao Janoon fans.